 Not every small or mid-sized business needs—or can afford—a full-time marketing executive.
-But those same organizations would invariably benefit from the knowledge and strategic leadership that an experienced and accomplished Chief Marketing Officer could bring to bear.
+But those same organizations would invariably benefit from the knowledge and leadership that an experienced and accomplished Chief Marketing Officer could bring to bear.
 That’s one of the primary reasons that the use of fractional CMOs has become so popular in the last few years.

-- Driving strategic marketing initiatives
+- Driving strategic and tactical marketing initiatives

 - Ensuring marketing/sales/customer experience alignment

-- Coaching/mentoring lower-level marketing staffers
+- Coaching/mentoring less-experienced marketing staffers

-- Conducting marketing audits
+- Conducting marketing and branding audits

 Working with a fractional CMO also gives the CEO the ability to “rent instead of hire” with no long-term commitment, and it saves recruiting costs, shortens delays, eliminates interviews and relocations, etc.